nickelpro/vito.nyc/content/posts/cpp-proj-tools/index.md

-[^3]: `Gradle` is primarily a Java build system, and not well loved in that ecosystem either. `Ninja` is a target for meta-build systems like `CMake` and not intended to be produced by humans. `Xcode` is of course Apple's native IDE, and its non-portability makes it a non-starter. `Qmake` was Qt's build system, and Qt itself [has migrated](https://www.qt.io/blog/qt-and-cmake-the-past-the-present-and-the-future) to `CMake`.
+[^3]: `Gradle` is primarily a Java build system, and not well loved in that ecosystem either. `Ninja` is a target for meta-build systems like `CMake` and not intended to be produced by humans. `Xcode` is of course Apple's native IDE, and its non-portability makes it a non-starter. `QMake` was Qt's build system, and Qt itself [has migrated](https://www.qt.io/blog/qt-and-cmake-the-past-the-present-and-the-future) to `CMake`.